codsen/codsen/packages/html-img-alt/readme.md

     - replace all non-breaking spaces with regular spaces
 3. If `img` `alt` attribute has single quotes, it will remove them and all content within and replace with a pair of empty double quotes.
 4. It will also normalise the white space within `img` tags, leaving one space between attributes and leaving one space before the closing slash (XHTML) or closing bracket (HTML).
+5. You can turn it off, but by default all the contents of the image `ALT` attributes will be trimmed and [unfancie'd](https://github.com/codsen/string-unfancy) (curly quotes, m/n-dashes replaced with single quotes, minuses).
+That's to keep it simple for old email consumption software and make it easier to QA them.

-It works fine with both HTML and XHTML; it doesn't touch the closing slashes.
-Use a separate library for setting closing slashes on HTML tags.
+`html-img-alt` works fine with both HTML and XHTML; it doesn't touch the closing slashes.
+Use a separate library for enforcing the closing slashes (or removing them) from singleton tags (`br`, `hr` and so on).

 The main USP of this library is that **it does not parse the HTML**.
 It will never `throw` an error because of a dirty code.
 It might throw because of wrong input type, but not because of something in the code.